 When they’re not woodworking or delivering custom orders, an ideal day for Sam and Cori would be getting lunch at Mr. Schwarma’s off 21st Street in Norfolk (they’re regulars), followed by picking up vegan ice cream at Ben & Jerry’s and taking it to the beach.
 Then, the night would most likely end with a Beyond Meat burger at Whole Foods.
 They consider themselves total vegan foodies.

-You can connect with Sam and Cori Werrell on Instagram and/or their Etsy page.
 You’ll most likely come away with a stunning new piece of art and an even better sense of the people who made it…we certainly did.

 Cori (center) with members of the R&A Team